 LSLC delivers the highest quality of seminars and debates in maritime legal, commercial and technical issues for risk awareness and further education of maritime professionals from all maritime sectors.
 Supported by the judiciary, it pools international experts and its library archives contain valuable information.
 LSLC facilitates business development and promotes the talents of maritime London.

-Please add your email address below so that we can stay in touch with you and keep you informed of the activities of the Centre (LSLC or LSLC-YMP)
+Please add your email address below so that we can stay in touch with you and keep you informed of the activities of the Centre (LSLC or LSLC-YMP).

 LSLC announces its 2024 Prize Essay Competition